 Tooth decay is the primary cause of toothaches for most children and adults.
 Bacteria that live in your mouth thrive on the sugars and starches in the food you eat.
 These bacteria form a sticky plaque that clings to the surface of your teeth.

-- An accumulation of food and debris between your teeth, especially if teeth have spacing between them
+- An accumulation of food and debris between your teeth, especially if your teeth have spaces between them

-- Infection at the root of the tooth or in the gums
+- Inflammation or infection at the root of the tooth or in the gums

 - Trauma to the tooth, including injury or grinding your teeth